Treatment for depression

 Symptoms of Depression

-Depression can affect everyone differently depending on the person involved and the situation that caused the depression.
+Depression can affect everyone differently, depending on the person involved and the situation that caused it.
 Unfortunately, not everyone will experience the same symptoms for the exact causes.

 For instance, most men will suffer symptoms of loss of interest in activities, crankiness and restlessness, physical pain, and sleep problems.
 Women are more likely to overeat, feel a sense of worthlessness, and tend to sleep too much.